 There are different rules in different states:

-– NSW allows 50 patrons – Victoria now allows 20 patrons in pubs, restaurants and cafes – South Australia is allowing a maximum of 80 patrons across all dining areas whether enclosed or outdoors with a maximum of 20 in each dining area. – West Australia allows 20 patrons and will change density rules to 1 person / 2 sq m from June 6 – Tasmania is allowing 10 patrons in each dining area (max.
+– NSW allows 50 patrons – Victoria is locked down until August 19 – South Australia is allowing a maximum of 80 patrons across all dining areas whether enclosed or outdoors with a maximum of 20 in each dining area. – West Australia allows 20 patrons and will change density rules to 1 person / 2 sq m from June 6 – Tasmania is allowing 10 patrons in each dining area (max.
 20) – Queensland is allowing 10 patrons, with 20 in outback areas; they’re considering 50 people soon – Northern Territory has allowed venues to open with restrictions and rules – ACT currently allows 20 people

 SBS Food writer Lee Tran Lam wrote this story about visa holders in hospitality.